Jarrad Butler

+Following his release by Connacht in 2024, he continued to play and began to coach in Galway at All-Ireland League level with Division 2 side Galwegians, winning the 2025-26 All-Ireland League Division 2B title.

 Born in Wellington, New Zealand Butler moved to Australia at 13, and has represented the country at under-age level.
 He played for the Australia schoolboys team in 2008 and the under-20 side in 2010.
 Butler has also played for international invitational side, the Barbarians.

 Early life

 Butler was born in Wellington, New Zealand and moved with his family to the Gold Coast in Australia as a 13-year-old.
 He attended The Southport School on a rugby scholarship.
 After finishing in school, Butler was part of the national academy of the Australian Rugby Union and also studied part time at Queensland University of Technology.